tatmush/tatmush.github.io/index.md

 	<h1>Home</h1>
 	<h6>This site is under construction!<br></h6>
 	<p class="homeParagraph">
-		... what someone is, is more than words.
-It's more than what we have done.
-It's more than what we have achieved.
-It's more than what others think we have achieved.
-It's how Christ describes us.
-His eternal plan for our lives that we seek to fullfill.<br>
+		Welcome ...<br>
+		I've done just about everything.
+And I love new experiences.
+I'm interested in technology and its solutions to our problems.
+Because of that I've done just about everything.<br>
 		I'm a Jesus freak in the mildest of terms!
 I love people.
 I love what I do.<br>

-		<br>Feel free to contact me for projects, prayers, hangouts and any of the like!
+		<br>Feel free to contact me for projects, ministry, hangouts...
 		<br>
 	</p>
 </div>